cargo-limit/cargo-limit/NEOVIM-INTEGRATION.md

 7. Open two terminals
 - run `cd to/your/project ; vi` in one of them
 - run `cd to/your/project ; cargo lcheck` in the other
-    - optionally set `CARGO_MSG_LIMIT=1` if you want to open at most 1 file automatically

 ## Result
 For each file affected by error (or warning as well, in case of running `cargo llcheck`) Neovim will: